 The table shows the Net Replacement Rates (NRRs), which measure the percentage of disposable income that is maintained after an individual gets unemployed.
-Results are produced by the EUROMOD NRR Add-on, which simulates disposable income (and its components) in case of unemployment for all individuals currently in work (individuals with positive earnings in the data).
+Results are produced by the EUROMOD NRR Add-on, which simulates disposable income (and its components) in case of unemployment for all individuals of working age (18-64) currently in work (with positive earnings in the data).
 These estimates are average values calculated for the working individuals in the EUROMOD input data, and hence are different from similar indicators calculated based on hypothetical households.

 NRRs provide a measure of labour market incentives at the extensive margin: the highest (lowest) the NRR, the lowest (highest) the incentives to take up work.